 Once pumpkins are dry bring them inside.
 Lay wooden hoop and pumpkins on a large surface (I did it on the floor in my office) and play with how you’d like the wreath to look.
 Move pumpkins around, trying different patterns and color combos until you find something you really enjoy!

 Another word of caution: I decided to have my pumpkins coming down the side, which looked great on the floor, but when I went to hang up my wreath it (of course) wouldn’t hang straight.
 (Things my fast crazy mind just doesn’t take into consideration) Luckily, I had some Command strips and used a few to secure my wreath to the door.
-I placed them on the backs of two of the larger pumpkins and pressed against the door.
-If you’d like to avoid having to do this, keep the heaviest part at the bottom of the hoop or distribute the weigh evenly on both sides.
+I placed them on the backs of two of the larger pumpkins and pressed them against the door.
+If you’d like to avoid having to do this, keep the heaviest part at the bottom of the hoop or distribute the weight evenly on both sides.
 You know, like any normal person would have remembered to do.

 Step 3 – glue that baby together!